Daniel Thomas Turley Murphy: Episcopacy

-Daniel Turley was born in Chicago, Illinois and professed religious vows in the Order of St. Augustine September 4, 1961.
-He was ordained a Catholic priest on December 21, 1968.
-On May 25, 1996 Pope John Paul II named Turley as the coadjutor bishop of the Diocese of Chulucanas.
+On May 25, 1996, Pope John Paul II named Turley as the coadjutor bishop of the Diocese of Chulucanas.
 He was ordained a bishop on August 17, 1996, by Bishop Juan Conway McNabb, OSA of Chulucanas.
 The co-consecrators were Archbishop Fortunato Baldelli the Apostolic Nuncio to Peru and Oscar Rolando Cantuarias Pastor of Piura.
 He succeeded to the See of Chulucanas upon the resignation of Bishop McNabb on October 28, 2000.
+In 2005, Turley attempted to mediate conflict between Peruvian miners in Piura and the mining company when a protest march of miners was stopped by police and seven civilians were killed.
+His advocacy against foreign interests mining in Peru prompted death threats.

 He was elected to the Permanent Council of the Peruvian Bishops' Conference.
 He was awarded an honorary Doctor of Humane Letters by Villanova University.